 An appraisal is an estimate of a property's fair market value.
 It's a document generally required (depending on the loan program) by a lender before loan approval to ensure that the mortgage loan amount is not more than the value of the property.
 The appraisal is performed by an "appraiser" typically a state-licensed professional who is trained to render expert opinions concerning property values, its location, amenities, and physical conditions.

 Obtaining a loan is the most common reason for ordering an appraisal.
 However, there are other reasons to get one:

-There are 3 common approaches, or appraisal methods, used by appraisers to establish property value.
-After thorough exercise of all 3, a final value estimate is correlated.
-When evaluating single-family, owner-occupied properties, the Sales Comparison Approach is heavily weighted by an appraiser.
+There are three common approaches, or methods, used by appraisers to establish property value.
+After reviewing the result of each of the three methods, a final valuation is entered by the appraiser.
+For single-family, owner-occupied properties, the Sales Comparison Approach is by far the most-used method.

-The mortgage company owns the appraisal even though the borrower paid for it.
+Technically, the mortgage company owns the appraisal even though the borrower paid for it.
 This is because the mortgage company orders the appraisal on the borrower's behalf, and the appraiser lists that mortgage company on the report.
-The borrower does have the right to receive a copy; however, it's the mortgage company's discretion to give the borrower the original appraisal report.
+Under Federal law, the borrower has the right to receive a copy of the appraisal report (usually delivered as a PDF).

 If asked, it's to your advantage to help the appraiser perform the assessment by providing additional information:

 Fill out our Quick Quote on the right and one of our specialists will contact you.
 No credit check needed.